 Regular meetings are held with the SENCo in Primary and Head of Individual Learning in the Secondary areas that are part of the review cycle.
 Within these meetings current support is reviewed and planned.
 We also have support reviews during parent evenings which is also where we ask parents in general to give us feedback on a variety of topics.

-SEN support plans are typically reviewed three times each year, but we do review more regularly when the Head of Individual Learning deems this to be necessary.
-Students with statements or Education, Health Care Plans also have an annual review and these are reviewed in alignment with statutory guidance.
+Additional needs plans are typically reviewed three times each year, but we do review more regularly when the Head of Individual Learning deems this to be necessary.
+Students with an Education, Health Care Plans also have an annual review and these are reviewed in alignment with statutory guidance.
 The focus of these reviews is to ensure that students reached the relevant agreed outcomes and to stipulate the progress being made to reach these.

 Gildredge House reports regularly on how students are progressing.
 We provide an annual report for parents on their child’s progress and interim reports so that parents are updated throughout the academic year.